-Kambi Deuel - started ringing handbells 27 years ago with the Chancel Ringers of Christ Church United Methodist, Charleston, WV.
-Since moving to San Antonio and Texas in late 1998, she has been a member of the Festival Bells Jubilee and Chancel Choirs at Coker United Methodist Church.
-A native of Michigan; Kambi's family (and dogs!) put up with her learning the piano and clarinet as a child.
-When not working as a medical coder for the Baptist Health System; or spending time in music rehearsals, Kambi enjoys walking, reading, and spending time exploring around her parent's and brother's homes near Boerne and Kerrville.
+Kambi Deuel - started ringing handbells 30 years ago with the Chancel Ringers of Christ Church United Methodist, Charleston, WV.
+Since moving to San Antonio in late 1998, she has been a member of the Festival Bells Jubilee and Chancel Choirs at Coker UMC.
+Kambi joined River City Ringers in the spring of 2016.
+A native of Michigan, Kambi's family (and dogs!) put up with her learning the piano and clarinet as a child.
+When not working as a medical coder for the Baptist Health System or spending time in music rehearsals, Kambi enjoys walking, reading and spending time exploring around her parent's and brother's homes near Boerne and Kerrville.

-Richard Garrett - joined River City Ringers in 2015 and has been a member of Festival Bells Jubilee, Coker UMC's hand bell choir for about 25 years.
-He and his wife Judy have two grown children.
+Richard Garrett - joined River City Ringers in the fall of 2015 and has been a member of Festival Bells Jubilee, Coker UMC's handbell choir for about 25 years.
+He and his late wife Judy have two grown children.
 Now semi-retired from the health insurance industry, he enjoys reading, fishing, and woodworking.
-Richard is a graduate of Texas A&M and was a member of the Aggie Band.
+Richard is a graduate of Texas A&M and was a proud member of the Fighting Texas Aggie Band.

-James Martinez - Percussion Guru - James has played percussion since he was in the sixth grade.
-He has been the River City Ringers percussion accompanist for the past 8 years.
+James Martinez - Percussion Guru - James has played percussion since he was in the sixth grade, and has been the River City Ringers percussion accompanist for the past 9 years.
 James is a graduate of Texas Lutheran University where he majored in Music Education.
-He is employed at USAA and volunteers with their community band.
-James stays active in the community with his music by playing at local weddings, restaurants, and church retreats.
-He is a regular guest musician at Central Christian Church, Grace Northridge Church, and a member of the UTSA Catholic Student Association choir.
+He is employed at USAA and volunteers with their concert band.
+James stays active in the community with his music by playing at local weddings, restaurants, and church retreats, and is a regular guest musician at Central Christian Church.